Making maths feel relevant to learners

 Many children and adults see maths as something scary, difficult, or irrelevant to their lives.
 Research carried out by Cambridge and the Nuffield Foundation shows that children as young as 6 experience maths anxiety, even though the majority of those with maths anxiety have normal performance for their age.

-But these negative attitudes can be changed with the right support.
-Helping primary and secondary age students to develop positive attitudes is vital in supporting them to engage with maths learning and invest in their future.
+But this lack of confidence can be changed with the right support.
+Helping primary and secondary age students of all genders to develop positive attitudes is vital in supporting them to engage with maths learning and invest in their future.

 Maths isn’t just something that is left behind at school.
 Children who have strong numeracy skills are more likely to stay in education longer, to be in work as adults, and to earn more throughout their lives.
 And life beyond school is full of everyday maths: whether it’s managing finances, scheduling, measuring or understanding statistics – we all use numbers every day.